pexip/os-python-cffi/doc/source/installation.rst

 Requirements:

-* CPython 2.6 or 2.7 or 3.x, or PyPy (PyPy 2.0 for the earliest
+* CPython 2.7 or 3.x, or PyPy (PyPy 2.0 for the earliest
   versions of CFFI; or PyPy 2.6 for CFFI 1.0).

 * in some cases you need to be able to compile C extension modules.